Importance of Yoga

 The word Yoga means union and it is derived from the English word Yoka which gives the meaning union with God or union of the infinite spirit.
 It is a spiritual act that can be said as a form of art as well as a science because it provides a solution for controlling the body and the mind resulting in deep meditation possible.
 While considering it art it should be practised in a righteous manner to acquire superficial results.
 Yoga shows oneself to direct his/her energy not only to harmonize human but also to merge the consciousness in the Infinite.

-Based on one’s belief, the system of yoga will not revolve and the person has to influence on each other of the body and the mind, into mutual harmony.
+Based on one’s belief, the system of yoga will not revolve and the person has to influence each other of the body and the mind, into mutual harmony.
 Paralyzed emotions, distress, illness prevents the flow of energy to the brain and decays concentration.
 The greatness of Yoga can be achieved with persistence and a calm soul.
 Only when the energy can be withdrawn from the body and directed upward is through deep meditation.
-In this article, the various information about Yoga is listed as the table of contents
+In this article, the various information about Yoga is listed as the table of contents.

 - What is Yoga?

 - Yoga History